-her it's guidance for tying ties, surviving finals, finding arships, or managing money, Francisco Salinas is in the nt Support Services office to help and advise WSU's generation, low-income, and disabled students.
+Whether it's guidance for tying ties, surviving finals, finding scholarships, or managing money, Francisco Salinas is in the student Support Services office to help and advise WSU's first-generation, low-income, and disabled students.

 We contact the Community Action Center and see if they're eligible for food stamps.
 We try to help them learn to manage their money."